Support

 Imagine you own a tuna cannery.
 At the start of the financial year, you purchase enough fish for 1,000 cans.
 Each can cost $1 per unit.
 Later in the year, you stock up again.
 However, the price has gone up to $2 a unit.

 Let’s say you have 2,000 units to sell.
 You sell 1,500.
-Using FIFO, you assume the first 1,000 sold cost $1 per unit, and the remaining 500 cost $2 per unit.
+Using the FIFO inventory valuation method, you assume the first 1,000 sold cost $1 per unit, and the remaining 500 cost $2 per unit.
 That leaves you with 500 units in our ending inventory, valued at $2 per unit.

 Here’s how our FIFO example looks when we break it down: